apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-decryption.md

 ## Notes and Warnings

-- **Implementation Status**:
+- **⚠️ Implementation Status**:
-  - This policy is currently not fully implemented in Management API
+  - **This policy is currently NOT IMPLEMENTED in Management API**
-  - The DTO structure exists but `convertToPolicy` returns null
+  - **Attempting to create or update this policy via Management API will fail**
-  - This documentation is based on the underlying policy structure
+  - This documentation is provided for reference purposes only
+  - Full API support will be added in a future release
 - **Cipher Algorithm**:
   - Can be specified statically via `cipherAlgorithm` or dynamically via `cipherAlgorithmVar`
   - If both are null, decryption will be skipped (data returned as-is)